boldbi/bold-bi-docs/docs/security-configuration/single-sign-on/oauth-2.0-support/onelogin.md

 # OneLogin support for SSO authentication

-Bold BI application supports adding users through the OneLogin provider.
+The Bold BI application supports adding users through the OneLogin provider.
 By importing them, you can share the dashboards and email exported dashboards with them.

 > **NOTE:** This feature is available in Bold BI Embedded Analytics but not in Cloud Analytics Server.

 ## How to register the Bold BI application in OneLogin

-This section explains how to perform Single Sign-On for users in OneLogin with Bold BI application.
+This section explains how to perform Single Sign-On for users in OneLogin with the Bold BI application.

-> **NOTE:**  This configuration has to be done in OneLogin website.
+> **NOTE:**  This configuration needs to be done on the OneLogin website.

 #### Prerequisites